 Since the 1950s, guitarists have used Boomer Bends to make their solos stand out.
 These bends are created by gently pressing on the strings with the left hand while simultaneously plucking the string with the right hand.
 The result is a smooth, sustained sound that can be bent up or down in pitch.

 Famous guitarists who have used Boomer Bends include Jimi Hendrix, Stevie Ray Vaughan, Eric Clapton, and David Gilmour.
-Each of these legends has used this technique to create some of history’s most memorable guitar solos.
+These legends have used this technique to create some of history’s most memorable guitar solos.

 - Bo Diddley